Sqaurex

 Pending U.S. and International Patent Application for Device and Kit

-We have a pending U.S. and international patent application that has not published yet that has claims directed to a dermal patch delivery system and to a kit containing a dermal patch and a vial with liquid SQX770 solution, which will be our commercial approved product If issued as a patent it would expire in 2040 or 2041.
+We have a pending U.S. and international patent application that is not yet published that has claims directed to a dermal patch delivery system and to a kit containing a dermal patch with a vial with liquid SQX770 solution, which will be our commercial approved product if issued as a patent it would expire in 2040 or 2041.

 Patent No.: US 10,940,197 B2